DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-07 Narrative Feedback.md

 Question I've had that wasn't answered here:

 - In what way is the seal spell altered so that they can contact the MC?
-	- After further consideration, saying that Seal Spell was altered might
+	- After further consideration, saying that the casting of the Seal Spell was altered might cause some issues for the narrative (Does this affect the other people who are currently in the Seal Realm?
+Couldn't **Rival Mage** just cast the spell again or something to make sure it works this time?).
+	-

 - Does that adjustment contribute to why there is a loop?
 	-